RonquilloAeon/amoneyplan/README.md

 |                   |                     |        |
 |                   |                     | 0      |

-Notice that in this sample plan, the funds to pay rent, utilities, and the cell bill are left in Bank A. The rest of the funds are dispersed to the other accounts.
-Bank B is used for day-to-day expenses and emergency savings.
+Notice that in this sample plan, the funds to pay rent, utilities, and the cell bill are left in Bank Abc.
+The rest of the funds are dispersed to the other accounts.
+Bank XYZ is used for day-to-day expenses and emergency savings.

 ## Accounting stuff